SarSanHer/Master-Thesis/GWAS.md

  ## Data preparation
  ### 1. Merging files
  The Michigan Imputation Server produces a zip file for each chromosome; in order to work with them all in GAPIT, we must merge them into one single vcf file.
 The files must be uncompressed using 7-Zip program:
  * Note: when downloading files, those of size over 4Gb were corrupted, careful when downloading!
-Check that downloaded file size is correct, otherwise you'll get errors
+Check that downloaded file size is correct, otherwise you'll get errors.

      brew install p7zip
      # enter password provided by the Michigan Imputation Server